Brexit: What To Do If Your RMS Is In the UK

 Know Your RMS

 Previous experiences with an HA can be of major advantage.
 These connections often make sure procedures move along according to the set timetables without any unforeseen trouble because you understand their point of view, they speak the same language so to speak.
-These professionals look out for and mitigate unforeseen delays due to their experience with that RMS; they are familiar with their workload, approach and the way they communicate.
+These professionals look out for and mitigate unforeseen delays due to their experience with that Reference Member State; they are familiar with their workload, approach and the way they communicate.

 Differences Among Health Authorities

 Although we’re all in the EU, every member state is responsible for their own day-to-day business.
 Some might be better communicators, others more prone to act in a timely matter and others more inclined to be open to more pragmatic approaches.
 Companies are especially recommended to check the pass-through times and a backlog of a possible new RMS and are required to contact the Health Authority in advance to check their availability to take over as Reference Member State for existing procedures.
 Besides there is also a difference in not every HA has extensive experience acting as an Reference Member State at all.

 Some RMS have more experience than others in certain therapeutic areas.
 Are you a generic, you might want to check the originator’s RMS; which is often also the RMS for other generics.
 This is noticeable when an originator product goes off-patent because almost all generics manufacturers will tend to apply with this same RMS with which the original was registered.
 Or does a Health Authority have a special focus regarding specific therapeutic areas?
 Have they been involved in the development of certain guidelines?
 If the new RMS is going to be one of the current CMS, recall what the attitude towards the product was during a previous application.
 These are all questions worthwhile to investigate before making a final decision.